 The early literature on the formation of expectations was dominated by the theory of adaptive expectations, in which economic agents use past data on a given variable to form expectations of the variable's future values.
 This approach to the formation of expectations of economic variables, exemplified by Friedman (1957), has far-reaching implications.
 In their seminal work, Friedman and Schwartz (1963) argued that the experience of the Great Depression had a profound impact on people's beliefs about the capitalist system and its future.
-More recently, Cogley and Sargent (2008) show how large macroeconomic shocks, such as the Great Depression, can leave very longlasting impressions on people's beliefs.
+This argument is echoed by Cogley and Sargent (2008), who show how large macroeconomic shocks, such as the Great Depression, can leave very long-lasting impressions on people's beliefs.
 Similarly, Giuliano and Spilimbergo (2014) argue that the experience of a recession in early adulthood makes individuals more likely to favor economic redistribution later in life.